Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kirribilli has 15 active public transport stops offering a mix of ferry and bus services.
-These are served by 19 routes, providing 3,103 weekly passenger trips in total.
-Transport accessibility is excellent, with residents typically located 96 meters from the nearest stop.
+These stops are served by 19 different routes, collectively facilitating 3,103 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 96 meters from the nearest stop.
 Most residents commute outward due to its residential nature.
-Cars remain the dominant mode at 51%, followed by train at 24% and walking at 11%.
+Car remains the dominant mode at 51%, followed by train at 24% and walking at 11%.
 Vehicle ownership averages 0.4 per dwelling, below the regional average.

 Frequently Asked Questions - Transport